-All applications must be submitted via Sandfire’s Donations, Sponsorship and Partnership application form and submitted to email@example.com.
+All applications must be submitted via Sandfire’s online Donations, Sponsorship and Partnership application form.
 Applicants should submit their request at least two months before funding is required.

 Request will be assessed at the start of each month by Sandfire’s donations and sponsorship committee and a response will be provided by email.
 A decision will be provided within 30 days of the receipt of the request.
 All decisions made by the committee are final.

 If the request is for a partnership arrangement, Sandfire may require additional evidence to inform its decision.
 This may be sought through face to face meetings and by requesting feedback from community.